 What Do You Expect?

 This is not to say that all trucking companies or truck drivers follow bad habits like the examples I've mentioned above.
 Just like every profession, there are a few bad apples out there.
 In fact, I've represented many fantastic truck drivers and have friends that own safe trucking companies.
 Even to people in the industry, these cases are more than just compensating someone for the loss they suffered in a crash.
 These cases are about accountability.

 The question becomes what will you do if you see a violation occurring?
 What will you do if you or a loved one is involved in a truck wreck?
-If you wait and sit quiet, the trucking company and truck driver get a pass.
+If you wait and sit quietly, the trucking company and truck driver get a pass.
 Is that what we teach our kids about responsibility?
 No, we teach them to own up to their mistakes.

 How Can We Help?